elixirschool/elixirschool/lessons/basics/collections.md

 ## Keyword lists

-Keywords and maps are the associative collections of Elixir.
-In Elixir, a keyword list is a special list of tuples whose first element is an atom; they share performance with lists:
+Keyword lists and maps are the associative collections of Elixir.
+In Elixir, a keyword list is a special list of two-element tuples whose first element is an atom; they share performance with lists:

 ```elixir
 iex> [foo: "bar", hello: "world"]